Aidar5/nattoeng/docs/source/book/21_jinja2/4_template_inheritance.rst

 .. note::

-    Note that lines described in child template outside the blocks are ignored.
+    Note that lines described in child template outside blocks are ignored.

 There are four blocks in base template: services, ospf, bgp, alias. .
 In child template only two of them are filled: ospf and alias.
 That's the convenience of inheritance.
 You don’t have to fill all blocks in every child template.